Adult and community education staff

 Tutors

-If you're a tutor, you instruct a class or course in an ACE programme.
-Your minimum hourly rates are set out in clause 3.1 of the collective agreement.
+As a tutor, your minimum hourly rates are set out in clause 3.1 of the collective agreement.
 Your pay step depends on your qualifications and experience.

 Coordinators

-• teaching coordinator – if you're either currently employed as a teacher or were previously employed as a teacher but no longer teach at the school, or
+• teaching coordinator: you're either currently employed as a teacher or were previously employed as a teacher but no longer teach at the school, or

-• non-teaching coordinator – if you're not a teaching coordinator.
+• non-teaching coordinator: you're not a teaching coordinator.

-Different terms and conditions apply to each category of ACE coordinator.
-These are set out in clauses 3.2.1 to 3.2.4 of the collective agreement.
+Different terms and conditions apply to each category of ACE or OOHMA coordinator.
+These are set out in clause 3.2 of the collective agreement.

 Teaching coordinators currently working as a teacher at the school

-On top of your normal teaching salary you're eligible for time allowance ranging from 1-10 weekly teaching half days over the year depending on your FTE:
+On top of your normal teaching salary, you're eligible for a time allowance ranging from 1-10 weekly teaching half days over the year depending on your FTE.

 If you are the coordinator with overall responsibility for the programme you will also receive a responsibility allowance of up to $5,989 per annum, depending on your FTE.
 You'll get this allowance as long as you haven’t already been allocated a unit or 3R payment for your ACE role that's more than the coordinator’s allowance.